-At Luggage Point where the Brisbane River is deeper, a new cruise ship terminal can safely berth larger cruise liners that are more than 300 metres in length and carry up to 4500 passengers each.
+At Luggage Point where Brisbane River is deeper, a new cruise terminal can safely berth larger vessels with over 300 metres LOA length and up to 4500 passengers capacity.

 Queensland Urban Utilities runs South East Queensland's largest water treatment plant at Luggage Point right beside the proposed location.

-Shipping volumes at the Port of Brisbane – both cruise ships and containers ships - are steadily increasing, the source said.
+Shipping volumes at Port Brisbane – both cruise and containers ships - are steadily increasing.